levinit/i3wm-config/README-en.md

 - not found this package while installing

   Maybe this package  is another name on your distribution.
-Using the fuzzy search in your pckage manger, also search the real name in this site https://pkgs.org.
+Using the fuzzy search in your package manger,  also search the real name in this site https://pkgs.org.

 - emoji need a font such as `fonts-symbola ` (perhaps its name is `ttf-symbola`)